 Clients with Denial of Service (DOS) from a shelter are not allowed back to the same shelter until the expiration of the DOS.
-DOS records can be found on the Shelter Utilization Report showing the client's DOS start and expiration date.
-This report should be reviewed prior to creating a shelter reservation inside the RTZ system.
+The system will automatically screen all shelters where the client's DOS is in effect and only allow reservations to be made in shelters where the clients DOS has expired.

 CAAP clients who provide acceptable verification that they pay for their shelter beds are considered housed and not subject to CBP conversion.
-Verification is not required if the Shelter Utilization Power BI Report shows that the client is occupying a transitional housing bed, such as site like G House.
+Verification is not required if CHANGES shows that the client is occupying a transitional housing bed.